Prostate Cancer Testing

 Looks for areas of the prostate (and the area around it) that might contain cancer.
 If a biopsy is needed, MRI can guide where samples are taken.

-Look at proteins or genetic material to help decide whether a biopsy is needed.
+Look at proteins or genetic material to help decide if a biopsy is needed.

 Examples: Percent free PSA, PSA density, Prostate Health Index (PHI), 4Kscore, SelectMDx, ExoDx Prostate Test, MyProstateScore (MPS), MPS 2, Stockholm3, IsoPSA